mkr176/INF_2900_TEAM5/README.md

 - python manage.py runserver

+If the following error appear:  (1146, "Table 'library.backend_user' doesn't exist") follow this steps:
+Delete the migration
+Delete the database
+Then redo the 3 commands above

 ## Running Tests

 This project includes automated tests for the backend (Django) and frontend (React and Cypress).
 Here's how to run them: